AnyLog-co/documentation/13- Support & Troubleshooting/04- Third-Party Support/03- MilvusDB.md

 ```anylog
 vector search where dbms = vectors and collection = sensors and query = "door open" and limit = 5
 ```
-See <a href="../../09-%20Data%20Management/02-1%20Databases/05-%20MilvusDB.md#query-data" target="_blank">Query Data</a> for what the result looks like and how to interpret the similarity score.
+See [Query Data](../../09-%20Data%20Management/02-1%20Databases/05-%20MilvusDB.md#query-data) for what the result looks like and how to interpret the similarity score.

 6. Query across the network (if the collection is hosted on multiple operators)
 ```anylog